-If you want to sell the idea of your book to an agent, acquisition editor, or a publisher you must have an excellent query letter.
+If you want to sell the idea of your novel to a literary agent or small press' acquisition editor you must have an excellent query letter.
 Not an excellent book, an excellent query letter.

 There are many excellent books out there that will never be published (by a publisher that uses editorial discretion*) because the author didn’t demonstrate an understanding of the market, a hook, a plan, and a fit.